-Dr. Steven Reisman (a best in class NYC cardiologist) can identify important and sometimes life threatening cardiovascular problems with the clear goal of maintaining the safe return of the athlete to their chosen sport wherever possible.
+Dr. Steven Reisman (a best-in-class NYC sports medicine cardiologist) can identify important and sometimes life-threatening cardiovascular problems with the clear goal of maintaining the safe return of the athlete to their chosen sport wherever possible.

-I have never been to a doctor as knowledgeable and caring as Dr Reisman.
-Excellent bedside manner, highly knowledgeable and simply brilliant.
+I have never been to a doctor as knowledgeable and caring as Dr. Reisman.
+Excellent bedside manner, highly knowledgeable, and simply brilliant.
 His office staff is excellent and you are seen at your assigned time – super rare in NYC.
-Don’t consider any other cardiologist because he is as good as it gets, really ~ Google
+Don’t consider any other cardiologist because he is as good as it gets, really ~ ZocDoc

-Our cardiologist’s goal is to assess and evaluate athletes to ensure safe participation in athletics.
+Our best heart doctor in Manhattan main goal is to assess and evaluate athletes to ensure safe participation in athletics.

 Top athletes must manage their overall health to remain competitive, and this management is often extremely complex.
 Usually, they will have a team of specialists who collaborate closely, and which include physicians, nutritionists, coaches, psychologists, and exercise physiologists.

 However, sports cardiology isn’t just for top athletes, and it can help anyone who likes to stay fit and exercise regularly, including weekend warriors, to achieve their maximum potential while protecting their hearts.

 A sports medicine cardiologist such as Dr. Reisman has specialized expertise allowing him to understand the physical demands of sports and the psychology behind playing sports.
 He has significant experience in treating athletes and understands how important it is for them to continue playing, and especially athletes who have cardiovascular conditions.

 Reasons to visit the sports cardiologist in NYC may include: